Stirling Heads: Portrait medallions

 38 medallions now survive, and most are displayed in a dedicated museum on the upper floor of the Palace at Stirling above the Queen's outer chamber.
 The heads are around 74 cm in diameter.
 They were carved from planks of Baltic oak from a Polish source, glued together to make up the required depth.

 Recreation of a Stirling Head, said to depict Mary of Guise.

 One carving (Head number 29) has an original design sketched on its back of a baluster flanked by two figures holding masks.
 Replica carvings were made for the 2010 restoration of the Palace, and these were painted based on examination of surviving traces of colour, and research into sixteenth-century practice.
-Originally, indigo was used to make a blue tint for the armour of the male figures.
+Originally, indigo was used to make a blue tint for the armour of the male figures, similar to the way armour is depicted with shades of blue in sixteenth-century tapestry.
+There was less direct evidence for other colours.

 The subject matter is varied, and it is generally accepted that some of the medallions depict members of the Scottish royal family and Margaret Tudor, while others portray mythological characters including Hercules, and at least two carvings represent Roman emperors.
 One female portrait (number 40), the original destroyed in a fire in 1940, was recreated for the 2010 restoration and is said to depict Mary of Guise.

 Interpretation of the surviving heads has developed and changed.
 In the 19th century, the medallion currently identified as Margaret Tudor, holding a greyhound emblem, then in the possession of David Laing, was thought to depict Mary of Guise.